 “Cynthia,” a former Hooters girl whom I had a positive eBay dealing with, told me she’d worked at a total of four Hooters locations: Baltimore, Laurel (Maryland), Washington DC, and Redskins Stadium.
 After I very politely, and only once, messaged her through Facebook about a brief interview for this piece, where no real names would be used, she coldly declined and then immediately “unfriended” me.
 Strange, since she was very cordial through her previous e-mail correspondence and even sent me a photo of her in uniform, taken at one of the Hooters franchises she’d worked at.

-Some Hooters restaurants seem to have a “queen bee,” who acts as if her primary job function is to simply grace the establishment with her presents and allow the customers the privilege of drinking in her beauty, rather than being served by her.
+Some Hooters restaurants seem to have a “queen bee,” who acts as if her primary job function is to simply grace the establishment with her presence and allow the customers the privilege of drinking in her beauty, rather than being served by her.
 Perhaps she may even be a bit of a local celeb.
 In fact, the creators of the very short-lived Hallie the Hooters Girl comic book probably based the main character on such a girl he knew of.
 Usually this girl is just working at Hooters as a means to pay the bills until her modeling/acting/whatever career takes off.
 One prime example of this breed of Hooters Girl that gave me this impression was the aforementioned “Julie.”

 “Brenda,” a girl I interviewed for a feature at this site before I knew she was a former Hooters Girl, was gracious to give me a reply after I found out she used to wear the orange and white (and sometimes black).
 She was a Hooters girl from 1997-1998 at a Florida location (Hooters’ home state).
 Her words to me: